juxor/afaq/markdown/secI4.md

 Moreover, the notion that material rewards result in better work is simply not true.
 Basing itself on simple behaviourist psychology, such arguments fail to meet the test of long-term success (and, in fact, can be counter-productive).
-Indeed, it means treating human beings as little better that pets or other animals (Kohn argues that it is _"not an accident that the theory behind 'Do this and you'll get that' derives from work with other species, or that behaviour management is frequently described in words better suited to
+Indeed, it means treating human beings as little better than pets or other animals (Kohn argues that it is _"not an accident that the theory behind 'Do this and you'll get that' derives from work with other species, or that behaviour management is frequently described in words better suited to